-- · The Board oversees risk management. - Board committees, which meet regularly and report back to the full Board, play significant roles in carrying out our Board's risk oversight function. - Company management is charged with managing risk through rigorous internal processes and strong internal controls.
+- · The Board oversees risk management. - Board committees, which meet regularly and report back to the full Board, play significant roles in carrying out our Board's risk oversight function. - · Company management is charged with managing risk through rigorous risk mitigation activities and strong internal controls.

-Our Board regularly reviews information regarding our credit, liquidity, operations and significant corporate and capital market transactions, as well as the risks associated with each.
+Our Board regularly reviews information regarding our most significant strategic, operational, financial and compliance risks.
 Our Board maintains direct oversight over our enterprise risk management process rather than delegating this function to a Board or management committee.
-We maintain an executive risk committee chaired by our Chief Risk Officer and consisting of several other key senior executives responsible for identifying, assessing and managing our most significant risks.
-This executive risk committee reports to the CEO, and a detailed presentation is given on identified significant risks in connection with an annual General Counsel Report to the Board.
+We maintain an executive risk committee chaired by our Chief Risk Officer and consisting of senior executives representing a cross-section of our lines of business, operational areas and geographic regions who are responsible for identifying, assessing and managing our most significant risks.
+Multiple times during the year, the Chief Risk Officer provides a detailed presentation on identified significant risks to the Board.
 Certain risks that are determined to be best managed directly by the Board versus management or that are in areas specific to a particular Board committee expertise are monitored and overseen at the Board or committee level as appropriate.

 The Compensation Committee is responsible for overseeing the management of risks relating to our compensation plans and arrangements.
-For additional information regarding the Compensation Committee's assessment of our compensation-related risk, please see "Compensation Discussion and Analysis-How We Make Compensation Decisions- Compensation Risk Assessment" on page 35.
+For additional information regarding the Compensation Committee's assessment of our compensation-related risk, please see "Compensation Discussion and Analysis-How We Make Compensation Decisions-Compensation Risk Assessment" on page 35.